Adopt best practices for each process

 • The "interpersonal relations" component.

-This is why we insist on the importance of knowing the skills of candidates and employees in the development of careers.
+This is why we insist on the importance of knowing the skills of candidates and employees when developing career plans.

 In a context of optimization of resources and budgets, the skills have two other significant assets: